Romy Gonzalez Player Props: White Sox vs. Marlins

 Marlins Pitching Rankings

+- The 9.6 strikeouts per nine innings put together by the Marlins pitching staff paces the league.

-- The Marlins have the 16th-ranked team ERA among all MLB pitching staffs (4.22).
+- The Marlins have the 15th-ranked team ERA across all MLB pitching staffs (4.19).

 © 2023 Data Skrive.
 All rights reserved.